remoteintech/remote-jobs/company-profiles/cyberwhale.md

 15+

 ## Remote status
-Based in Republic of Moldova, working with customers from US, UK, EU, Israel.
+Based in Republic of Moldova, hiring remotely in EU, Eastern Europe, working with customers from US, UK, EU, Israel.
 We quickly integrate colleagues who are on remote.

 ## Region